wineasio/wineasio/README.md

 make 64
 ```

-To install (substitute with the path to the 64 bit wine libs for your distro).
+To install (substitute with the path to the 64-bit wine libs for your distro).

 ```
 sudo cp build64/wineasio.dll.so /usr/lib/wine/wineasio.dll.so
 ```

 Finally the dll must be registered in the wineprefix.
-For both 32 and 64 bit wine do:
+For both 32 and 64-bit wine do:

 ```
 regsvr32 wineasio.dll

 ```

-On a 64 bit system with wine supporting both 32 and 64 applications,
+On a 64-bit system with wine supporting both 32 and 64-bit applications,
-regsrv32 will register the 32-bit driver in a 64 bit prefix,
+regsrv32 will register the 32-bit driver in a 64-bit prefix,
-use the following command to register the 64 bit driver in a 64 bit wineprefix:
+use the following command to register the 64-bit driver in a 64-bit wineprefix:

 ```
 wine64 regsvr32 wineaiso.dll
 ```

-regsvr32 registers the ASIO COM object in the default prefix "~/.wine".
+regsvr32 registers the ASIO COM object in the default prefix `~/.wine`.
 To use another prefix specify it explicitly, like:

 ```
 env WINEPREFIX=~/asioapp regsvr32 wineasio.dll
 ```

-## GENERAL INFORMATION
+### GENERAL INFORMATION

 ASIO apps get notified if the jack buffersize changes.